unusualfor/advanced-kubernetes/README.md

 	  ```

   3. **Verify sidecar injection:**
 	- Each pod should have two containers: the application and the `istio-proxy` (Envoy sidecar).
+	- The Istio sidecar (Envoy) has been injected automatically!
+It was not part of the initial application deployed above -> it is possible to see there is no mention of istio-proxy in https://raw.githubusercontent.com/istio/istio/release-1.28/samples/helloworld/helloworld.yaml
-To reliably list all container names for each pod (including injected sidecars), use the following syntax.
+	- To reliably check that all pods in the demo namespace now include the injected Istio sidecars, use the following syntax.
 There are better ways of doing this, especially with JSONpath.
 	```bash
 	kubectl describe pod -n demo | grep -E "container.*istio-proxy"
 	```